 Eating fresh vegetables and fruits more often is one of the most vital things everyone can do to stay fit and healthy.
 If you are growing a vegetable garden of your own, you will never be able to keep them out of your daily meal.
 Plus their vitamins and nutrients content will be at their top-level as you munch into them directly at your garden.

 According to a study conducted by the Journal of the American Dietetic Association, those preschool children who always had homegrown vegetables and fruits, eat at least five servings of veggies and fruits a day.
 On the other hand, those who don’t or rarely eat homegrown produce, eat fewer servings a day.

-With that said, it is best to grow a vegetable garden in your backyard so that you and your family can live a healthy and vigorous life.
+With that said, it is best to grow a vegetable patch in your backyard so that you and your family can live a healthy and vigorous life.
 As consumers, it is always helpful if you inform yourself about what you are eating, specifically when it comes to your health.

 Having a vegetable garden can or may cut down your entire food bill.
 You can easily buy packs of seeds that costs little to nothing.
 So instead of buying a piece of fruit or vegetable at the grocery store, purchase different variants of seeds.

 Sure it is more convenient to buy items at the grocery store because you don’t have to wait for a long time until the veggies and fruits are ready to eat.
 But buying seeds costs lesser than what you think when you include the money you spent on the gasoline to drive to the grocery store.

 Besides, you can grow homegrown veggies for a portion of what the supermarkets retail for them.
 So, when you intend to lower your monthly food bill, growing a vegetable garden is an excellent option.

 A Form of Exercise